robdmc/consecution/README.md

 ### Merging
 Up to this point, we have the ability to create processing trees where nodes can either broadcast to or route between their downstream nodes.
-We can, however, do more then this and creat DAGs (Directed-Acyclic-Graphs).
+We can, however, do more then this and create DAGs (Directed-Acyclic-Graphs).
 Piping from a list back to a single node will merge the output of all nodes in the list together into the single downstream node like this.
 ```python